stuffbucket/installers/windows/lima/README.md

 ## Security Notes

-- Downloads are verified against SHA256 checksums when available
 - Uses TLS 1.2+ for all network connections
 - Installs to user directory (no admin required)
 - Script can be reviewed before execution